ryanjob42/Riviera-Documentation/Getting Started/README.md

 Topics to add:
 - Common Definitions
-- What is a "high-performance compute" (HPC) cluster?
+## What is a "high-performance compute" (HPC) cluster?
   - How does it differ from a regular computer, or a bunch of regular computers?
-- What is Riviera?
+### What is Riviera?
-  - It's an on-campus cluster
+  Riviera is an collection of high end computers CSU has purchased and physcially stored on campus.
+These computers can range from GPU nodes which can run computationally intensive programs thousands of times faster than your laptop, high memory computers with over 20 times as much RAM as a tpyical desktop, and CPU nodes which are smiliar to the GPU nodes but easier to set up at the cost of performance. **MENTION HOW MANY OF EACH TYPE OF NODE AND MAYBE THE SPECS**.
+Riviera itself can't be accessed in person like a typical computer so special steps need to be taken in order to use it.
+Please see [How to Connect](##HowtoConnect) for more detail.
+Connecting to Riviera is also done through a central computer so no users can access the special computers with SSH, instead you need to use special programs like SLURM which tell the main login computer to send off your program to the computers you specified, please refer to [SLURM](##SLURM) section for more detail.
   - Costs
-- Fair share usage
+### Fair share usage
-  - Storage capacity
+  I don't actually know what this is
-- Dos and Don'ts
+### Dos and Don'ts
   - Do: debug your code before running it here
   - Don't: use GUI programs
   - Don't: use IDEs (VSCode, PyCharm, etc.) incorrectly